 5/7 Temple Row West

-or alternatively, please email the Charity at email@example.com for the attention of The Chairman.
+or alternatively, please email the Charity at email@example.com.

 Please set out clearly the details of the complaint, explaining why you were not satisfied with our response under the First Stage and what you would like us to do to put things right.

-If you are still not satisfied with our response and wish to take your complaint further, please inform the Chairman within 28 days of receiving the definitive reply we sent to you under the Second Stage.
+If you are still not satisfied with our response and wish to take your complaint further, please inform the Chair within 28 days of receiving the definitive reply we sent to you under the Second Stage.
 Please contact him by letter or email as required for the Second Stage (as above).

 Your case will then be passed to a panel of at least two Trustees (not including any Trustee about whom the complaint was made or the Trustee who investigated and responded to you under the Second Stage).
 The panel will further investigate your complaint and will contact you with their conclusions and any actions to be taken.